Delivery options

 - good customer service and communication skills

-- creativity, patience and an eye for detail
+- patient and detail-oriented, with an eye for detail

-- the strength and stamina required to handle heavy tools and parts
+- strong physical abilities, including the strength and stamina to handle heavy tools and parts

-- the willingness to keep learning as manufacturers make changes in plastics, electronics, metals, supplemental restraints and paints
+- willingness to keep learning as manufacturers make changes in plastics, electronics, metals, supplemental restraints, and paints

 Credentials